Gusto-API/api.gusto.dev/docs/guides/Embedded Payroll Onboarding.md

 [Update an employee’s payment method ](https://docs.gusto.com/docs/api/b3A6MTk0NjI2NTY-update-an-employee-s-payment-method)

-This endpoint can be called to update an employee’s payment method or update how they want to split their pay if they’ve set up multiple employee bank accounts.
+This endpoint is used to update an employee’s payment method, or if the employee has setup multiple bank accounts, can update how they want to split their pay.
 Payments can be split by an `Amount` (dollar amount) or by a `Percentage`.
 You can also set the payment priority, which is the order of priority for each payment split. `"priority": 1` would be the first bank account to receive payment, for example.

 [Create a job
 ](https://docs.gusto.com/docs/api/b3A6MTAwMDM4Njg-create-a-job)

-A job is the representation of an employee’s title or pay rate.
-An employee can have multiple jobs in Gusto and each job_id is unique to an employee.
-Two employees cannot share the same job_id.
-The request should include a title, location_id, and hire_date.
+A job is effectively an employee’s title or pay rate.
+An employee can have multiple jobs in Gusto and each `job_id` is unique to an employee.
+Two employees cannot share the same `job_id`.
+The request should include a `title`, `location_id`, and `hire_date`.
 The location needs to be created in advance using [Create a company location](https://docs.gusto.com/docs/api/b3A6MTQ3MTExMTY-create-a-company-location).
-The hire_date can be the employee’s actual hire_date or the effective_date of the job if the employee has multiple jobs.
+The `hire_date` can be the employee’s actual `hire_date` or the `effective_date` of the job if the employee has multiple jobs.

-Creating a job automatically creates a non-exempt, hourly compensation of $0/hr.
-Compensation for a job should be updated in subsequent API call.
+**Creating a job automatically creates a non-exempt, hourly compensation of $0/hr.
+Compensation for a job should be updated in subsequent API call.**

 [Update a compensation
 ](https://docs.gusto.com/docs/api/b3A6NTU0OTY5MQ-update-a-compensation)

 Compensations contain information on how much is paid out for a job.
-Jobs may have many compensations, but only one that is active.
-The current compensation is the one with the most recent effective_date.
+Jobs can have multiple compensations, **but only one that is active**.
+The current compensation is the one with the most recent `effective_date`.

 When updating a compensation, the following information is needed:
 - **rate** (string) - The dollar amount paid per payment unit.
 - **payment_unit** (string) - The unit accompanying the compensation rate.
 If the employee is an owner, rate should be 'Paycheck'.
 Allowed values: `Hour` `Week` `Month` `Year` `Paycheck`
 - **flsa_status** (string) - The FLSA status for this compensation.
 Salaried ('Exempt') employees are paid a fixed salary every pay period.
 Salaried with overtime ('Salaried Nonexempt') employees are paid a fixed salary every pay period, and receive overtime pay when applicable.
 Hourly ('Nonexempt') employees are paid for the hours they work, and receive overtime pay when applicable.
 Owners ('Owner') are employees that own at least twenty percent of the company.
 Allowed values: `Exempt` `Salaried` `Nonexempt` `Owner`

 ### Employee Reconciliation

-After creating an employee and their job(s) you should reconcile their `employee_id` and `job_ids` and persist these in your database.
-This information is necessary to update payroll ongoing.
+After creating an employee and their job(s) you should reconcile their `employee_id` and `job_ids` (and their respective compensations) and persist these in your database.
+This information is necessary to update payroll on an ongoing basis and will ensure the intended employee is being paid the correct wage.

 ### Deleting an Employee

 If at any point you need to delete an employee who is in the middle of onboarding you can call the [Delete an onboarding employee](https://docs.gusto.com/docs/api/b3A6MjU3MTM4NDQ-delete-an-onboarding-employee) endpoint.
-This is only intended to delete an employee that has not been fully onboarded, as deleting an onboarded employee “onboarded”: “true” is not permitted.
+This is only intended to delete an employee that has not been fully onboarded, as deleting an onboarded employee `“onboarded”: “true”` is not permitted.

 ### Generate a link to access Gusto’s Onboarding Form